mohdsuhaill/Job_Portal_Frontend/README.md

    <h3>Registration:</h3>

-   *  Displays fields where users can sign up by entering their fullname,email,phonenumber, password role and profile picture all must.
+   *  Displays fields where users can sign up by entering their fullname,email,phonenumber, password role and profile picture all must field .
    *  After registration, the app provides the option to log in.

   <h3>Login:</h3>